 Because most of us don’t have time to track petrol price cycles, we’ve created an easier and more convenient way to check fuel prices in your area.
-Our free fuel comparison tool helps you find the most affordable petrol stations at any given time across Australia.
+The free fuel comparison tool in our Simples app helps you find the most affordable petrol stations at any given time across Australia.

 Alternatively, The Simples app is available on the Apple and Google Play store and can help you track down prices of fuel in your area.

 - ACCC.
 About fuel prices.
 Retrieved from https://www.accc.gov.au/consumers/petrol-diesel-lpg/about-fuel-prices#petrol-price-cycles-in-larger-capital-cities.
 Accessed 14 May 2020.